86Box/docs/settings/input.rst

 * **Microsoft SideWinder Pad:** up to four gamepads, each with 10 buttons and a directional pad.
 Not compatible with standard game port joysticks; requires a driver in the emulated operating system.
 * **Thrustmaster Flight Control System:** flight controller with four buttons, two or three axes and a POV hat.

 .. note:: A **generic game port card** is emulated if the machine has no game ports (either built-in or as part of a sound card) to accomodate the selected controller.
-This generic card uses the default I/O ports 200-207h, configurable through ISA Plug and Play, except on IBM PCjr and PS/1 machines where it uses port 201h only with no Plug and Play capability.
+This generic card uses the default I/O ports 200-207h, configurable through ISA Plug and Play on supported machines.
+On IBM PCjr and PS/1 machines, the card uses port 201h only.

 Joystick 1-4...
 ---------------